-Can tax-neutral spin-offs of businesses be executed and, if so, can the net operating losses of the spun-off business be preserved?
+Can tax neutral spin-offs of businesses be executed and, if so, can the net operating losses of the spun-off business be preserved?
+Is it possible to achieve a spin-off without triggering transfer taxes?

 Spin-offs may be executed in a tax-free manner.
 The assets and liabilities transferred to a new company, belonging to the same shareholders and in the same proportion, would preserve their tax attributes such as basis and holding periods.
-The net operating losses of the spun-off business as well as other tax attributes would be preserved although they may not be transferred to the new company formed as a consequence of the spin-off.
+The net operating losses of the spun-off business as well as other tax attributes would be preserved, although they may not be transferred to the new company formed as a consequence of the spin-off.
+No transfer taxes are applicable to spin-offs in Chile.